 The canyon then opens up before the trail makes its way steeply up the canyon wall to an overlook of the Sangre de Cristo, Jemez, and Sandia mountains, as well as the Rio Grande Valley.

-to the left.
+A half-mile into the hike, you'll arrive at the intersection for the easier Cave Loop Trail to the left.
 The Canyon Trail continues to the right, and will continue to a narrow slot canyon.
 This area is quite picturesque, and many visitors will stop and take pictures through this section.
 Please be courteous to other visitors and allow them to pass in areas that allow.
 Also, beware of rock falls during wet and windy conditions and the possibility of flash flooding during inclement weather.

 Just over a mile into the hike, you'll start to climb out of the canyon.
 The trail gets quite steep with dozens of steps as it switchbacks up the canyon wall.
 During the warm, summer months, take your time and use caution to avoid heat-related injuries.
 During the winter, watch for icy conditions in this section.
 The trail tops out with a spectacular view of the surrounding mountains and the valley below.
 You'll return to the trailhead along the same route.

 Hiked this trail?

 We need help with the following missing trail information: